Cervas drafts maps for Congress, state Senate

 Court-appointed special master Jonathan Cervas submitted his drafts of newly drawn congressional and state Senate lines to Steuben County Supreme Court Judge Patrick McAllister on Monday.

-Democrats and Republicans — and other interested parties — have until Wednesday to submit any objections to the draft.
+Democrats and Republicans — and other interested parties — had until Wednesday to submit any objections to the draft.
 Cervas will submit his final map to the court on Friday.

 McAllister has presided over the process since the state Court of Appeals — responding to an appeal of a case that began in Steuben County — ruled that the previously passed congressional and state Senate maps were unconstitutional.
 In turn, it was McAllister who picked Cervas, a postdoctoral candidate at Carnegie Mellon University, to put an end to a months-long redistricting process that has left voters and candidates alike unsure of who would run for which seats as the decision was passed from the Independent Redistricting Commission to the Legislature to the courts.